skip to content

 About:

 Emma did her undergraduate degree at Worcester College, Oxford and an MA at KCL, before returning to Oxford for a D.Phil in French at St John’s.
-She then held a Career Development Fellowship at New College, Oxford (2016-19), before coming to Cambridge in 2019.
+She then held a Career Development Fellowship at New College, Oxford (2016-19), before coming to Cambridge as a British Academy Postdoctoral Fellow (2019-23), during which time she was also a Visiting Scholar at Columbia University.
+She joined Trinity College in 2023.

 Teaching interests:

-Sixteenth- and seventeenth-century literature; theatre; translation; critical theory
+Sixteenth- and seventeenth-century literature; twentieth-century literature; theatre; translation; critical theory

 Research interests:

-Early modern French literature and thought; political language and politics; theatre; gender and sexuality; intellectual history; the quarrel of Ancients and Moderns
+Early modern French literature and thought; political language and politics; theatre; critical theory; intellectual history and the history of science; humanism (early modern and modern); Edward W. Said

 Recent research projects:

-To hear Emma speak about the ‘languishing life’ of early modernity, and its resonance in the present, listen here: https://www.crassh.cam.ac.uk/events/29902/
+To hear Emma speak on the CRASSH ‘Thoughtlines’ Podcast about the ‘languishing life’ of early modernity, and its resonance in the present, listen here:

 Emma has been involved in many collaborative projects, including ‘Renaissance Conservations’ (with Simon Park, Oxford) and ‘Early Modern Keywords’ (run by Ita Mac Carthy and Richard Scholar, both at Durham).
 From 2016-19 she was a co-organiser of ‘FribOx’, a network between the universities of Oxford and Fribourg.
-More recently she has been working with Luca Zenobi (Cambridge) on a project on on ‘Fiction and Disinformation in Early Modern Europe, which will be published as a Supplement of Past and Present in 2022.
+More recently she worked with Luca Zenobi (Cambridge) on a project on on ‘Fiction and Disinformation in Early Modern Europe, which was published as a Supplement of Past and Present in 2022, and on ‘writing life’ in pre-modern English and French texts with Emily Kate Price (Cambridge).

 Published works: